The Museum of Icelandic Witchcraft and Sorcery at Hólmavík in the Westfjords Region of Iceland

 Tilberi - the milk-sucking demons

-The tilberi gets its nutrition from suckling on the women.
-The women are easily recognized by their limp and the sanguine teat-like wart on the inside of their thigh, on which the tilberi suckles.
-To get rid of a tilberi: let them pick up all the lamb droppings on three highland pastures and bring to the women - then the tilberi explodes!
+To get rid of a tilberi: let them pick up all the lamb droppings on three highland pastures and bring them to the women - then the tilberi explodes!
 (This creature cannot stand the holy number 3).

 Tilberi - the milk-sucking demon

-A really strange creature, indeed!
+A bizarre creature, indeed!

 From a distance, the tilberi is long and inflated, convex on both ends, and moves very quickly by putting one end at a time on the ground while twisting and turning.
-The butter of tilberi can be recognized by making the sign of the cross in the butter with a finger and if it explodes into small pieces, then it is the butter of a tilberi.
+The butter of tilberi can be recognized by making the sign of the cross in the butter with a finger, and if it explodes into small pieces, then it is the butter of a tilberi.

-(Translated into English from "Þjóðsögur Jóns Árnasonar" - the Collection of Folklore of Jón Árnason).
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason).

 The Ritualistic Stone from Viking Times